-Colonnades must be constructed on the ground floor frontage of Guilfoyle Avenue, Bay Street and at the Bay Street frontage of
+Colonnades must be constructed on the ground floor frontage of Guilfoyle Avenue, Bay Street and at the Bay Street frontage of 45A Bay Street.

-Note: Section 5.6.4 includes more information on colonnades and a
+Note: Section 5.6.4 includes more information on colonnades and a section on awnings.

-38 Bay Street must include 265m of landscaped area.
+38 Bay Street must include 265m2 of landscaped area.